PRP IN GENEVA

 photo of PRP session

-How does a PRP session work?
+How does a PRP session work ?

-The PRP (Platelet Rich Plasma) session begins with an interview with the doctor to assess the patient's needs and expectations.
+The PRP (Platelet-Rich Plasma) session begins with a consultation with the doctor to assess the patient’s needs and expectations.
+Then, a small amount of blood is drawn from the patient’s arm, just like a standard blood test.

-Results before / after PRP hair
+Results before / after PRP for hair

-Results before / after PRP face
+Results before / after PRP for the face

-What are the side effects of PRP?
+What are the side effects of PRP ?

 photo results mesotherapy Geneva

-This treatment is safe and well tolerated, but like any procedure, it can have side effects.
-Patients may experience mild pain or tenderness in the injected areas.
-Redness, bruising or slight swelling may also occur after treatment.
-These effects are moderate and disappear within a few days.
+PRP is an autologous product (taken from and reinjected into the same patient), so side effects are minimal and there is no risk of disease transmission.
+This treatment is safe and well tolerated, but like any procedure, it may have side effects.
+Patients may experience mild pain or sensitivity at the injection sites.
+Redness, bruising, or slight swelling may also occur after treatment.
+These effects are moderate and resolve within a few days.

-CHF 600 per session
+600 CHF per session

 Who is the PRP intended for?